bevyengine/bevy/release-content/migration-guides/render_startup.md

 }
 ```

-Each case will be a slightly different.
+Each case will be slightly different.
 Two notes to be wary of:

 1. Functions that accept `&RenderDevice` for example may no longer compile after switching to
     `Res<RenderDevice>`.
 This can be resolved by passing `&render_device` instead of